-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 They did not understand why Siviter got into the car that night, but insisted it was unlike him.

-Inspector Kay Lane, road policing manager for Counties Manukau Police, said after the sentencing that "any death on our road is one too many and our thoughts are with Mr Siviter's family today".
+After sentencing, Inspector Kay Lane - the road policing manager for Counties Manukau Police - said that any death on the country's roads was one too many and their thoughts were with Siviter's family today.

 "The sad reality is that impairment - either by alcohol or drugs - is a factor in a third of all fatal crashes on our roads," Lane said.

 "These deaths are not just numbers.
-Each incident involves a real human loss and in each case there are friends and family grieving the loss of a loved one.
+Each incident involves a real human loss and in each case there are friends and family grieving the loss of a loved one."

-"We are committed to working to reduce death and injury on our roads, but it's crucial that everyone plays their part in this.
+Police were committed to working to reduce death and injury on the country's roads, but it was crucial that everyone played their part in this, Lane said.

 "This fatal crash occurred on a Friday night, like any other, with two mates who had been at their local.
 But the consequences here were devastating.